onthecodepath/iOS-Interview-Questions/README.md

 - Providing an easier concurrency model than locks and threads and helps to avoid concurrency bugs.
 - Potentially optimize your code with higher performance primitives for common patterns such as singletons.

+In other words, GCD provides and manages queues of tasks in the iOS app.
+This is one of the most commonly used API to manage concurrent code and execute operations asynchronously.
+Network calls are often performed on a background thread while things like UI updates are executed on the main thread.

 #### Explain the difference between Serial vs Concurrent

 Tasks executed *serially* are executed one at a time while tasks that are executed *concurrently* may be executed at the same time.